Showing posts with label Barbara Hershey. Show all posts

 THE STUFF OF FANTASY

 To see this film now is to understand what occurs inside any group or individual in power when threatened with the loss of that power.
-Whether it be the behavior of the GOP in the last election or the reluctance of certain states to grasp the inevitability of same-sex marriage; it all fit paints an ugly portrait of cowardice cloaked in entitled domination.
-To find all of this within a teenage coming-of-age film is just brilliant, and provides one more reason why this film deserves to be seen.
+Whether it be the behavior of the GOP in the last election or the reluctance of certain states to grasp the inevitability of marriage equality, it all fits and paints an ugly portrait of cowardice cloaked in entitled domination.
+To find all of this within a teenage coming-of-age film is just brilliant, and provides one more reason why it's such a shame this film is so hard to track down.

 THE STUFF OF DREAMS